Indre-V/blossom-therapy/README.md

 ### Typography

  [Merriweather](https://fonts.google.com/specimen/Merriweather?query=merri) was chosen as the primary font to enhance the reading experience and align with the blog's nature-themed aesthetic.
-Its design features make it highly legible on both screens and printed materials, which is crucial for ensuring that readers can comfortably engage with the content, whether they are viewing detailed plant care guides or inspirational gardening stories.This font's traditional yet modern feel complements the natural, earthy tones of our color palette, creating a cohesive and inviting atmosphere that reflects the beauty and tranquility of gardening.
+Its design features make it highly legible on both screens and printed materials, which is crucial for ensuring that readers can comfortably engage with the content, whether they are viewing detailed plant care guides or inspirational gardening stories.
+This font's traditional yet modern feel complements the natural, earthy tones of our color palette, creating a cohesive and inviting atmosphere that reflects the beauty and tranquility of gardening.
 By using Merriweather, I aim to deliver content that is not only visually appealing but also easy to read, thereby enhancing the overall user experience.

 ### Colour Scheme